-Director of the Reproductive Endocrinology Program, who studies delayed puberty, disorders of sex development, and transgender youth using clinical research and human genetic approaches.
+Director of the Reproductive Endocrinology and PCOS Program, who studies delayed puberty, disorders of sex development, and transgender youth using clinical research and human genetic approaches.

 Medical fellow, Division of Adolescent/Young Adult Medicine, who researches transgender and gender nonconforming adolescents’ experiences in primary care as well as the relationship of gender identity and body image.
 She has done research related to contraceptive education and provision in adolescents and young adults.

 Research scientist in the Division of Adolescent/Young Adult Medicine, who investigates sexual orientation and gender identity development, sexual fluidity, and health disparities related to sexual orientation and gender identity in adolescents and young adults.
 She is working on a National Institutes of Health (NIH)-funded study to examine how the family environment affects the health and well-being of transgender adolescents.

 The Harvard SOGIE Health Equity Research Collaborative, based at Boston Children’s and the Harvard T.H.
 Chan School of Public Health, brings together internationally recognized scientific experts from diverse disciplines whose research focuses on the intersections of sexual orientation, gender identity and expression, and health.
 The mission of Harvard SOGIE is to advance health equity for all communities, regardless of sexual orientation or gender identity and expression.